 What’s great about this recipe, as with all cooking at home, is you control the ingredients.

 If you’d like to add other vegetables to the dish along with the amount of coleslaw in this recipe, consider increasing the amount of sauce to accommodate more ingredients.

-Or you can reduce the noodles and add more vegetables.
+You can also reduce the noodles and add more vegetables.

 If you are reducing the amount of coleslaw and adding other vegetables, consider half a bag of the coleslaw and about 4 cups of the vegetables you’d like to add.

-The vegetables listed below are typically used in stir fry dishes and also work well in this recipe.
-Have all of your veggies chopped before you start cooking.
+The vegetables listed below are typically used in stir-fry dishes and also work well in this recipe.
+Remember to have all of your veggies chopped before you start cooking.
 Or look out for the pre-cut versions for convenience.

-Harder vegetables like broccoli and carrots take longer to cook so you’ll want to cut those into small pieces and julienned, respectively, to reduce cooking time.
+Harder vegetables like broccoli and carrots take longer to cook so you’ll want to cut those into small pieces and julienne, respectively, to reduce cooking time.

 – stir fry blend